athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 - How do I **configure** a Clojure project?
 - How do I **build** Clojure for production?

 Now, when I first came to clojure, the answer to the above questions were, _"use [lein] or [boot]"_.
 Then, around the end of 2017, a third option came along: the [Clojure Tools].
-Admitedly, it took me a while to understand their purpose and how to use them.
-Now, I feel this was true for me because their role in the Clojure ecosystem tooling setup is deceptively simple.
+Admitedly, it took me a while to understand their purpose and how to use them and that's where this post comes in<a href="#clojure-tools-simple" aria-describedby="footnote-label" id="clojure-tools-simple-ref">.</a>

-So, in this post my goal is to share my knowledge around the [Clojure Tools] by outlining the problem they solve and how they compare to other tools like `lein` and `boot`.
+My goal with this post is to share my knowledge around the [Clojure Tools] by outlining the problem they solve and how they compare to other tools like `lein` and `boot`.

-## Clojure CLI Tool
+## Clojure Tools

-If you installed Clojure using the [official guide] you already have the `Clojure CLI tool`.
-Now, the `Clojure CLI tool` is a mouthful so the community often just refers to it as `clj`.
-Thus, For the rest of this post I'm going to say `clj`.
+If you installed Clojure using the [official guide] you likely already have the `Clojure Tools` installed are are using them.
+Having said this, the `Clojure Tools` can go by a number of names, and people often refer to the sub-tools within the `Clojure Tools` suite.
+Thus, before we go on, let's nail down some naming conventions.

-Now that we're friendly with the `clj` tool, let's see how you might perform some common tasks:
+`Clojure Tools` is an umbrella name and may not even be the official one.
+It includes tools like `clj`, `clojure`, `deps.edn` and `tools.deps.alpha`.
+Thus, you will often here members of the Clojure community referring to each one of these individually.
+When they are, they are often (context is important here) referring to what I am calling the `Clojure Tools`.
+For brevity, I will refer to them all as `clj` going forward.

+Alright, so we have `clj` available to us, what does it do and how can we use it?
+Here are some common tasks:

-**Run** a clojure repl and programs respectively
+**Run** a clojure repl

 ```bash
 clj
 ```

+**Run** a clojure repl program

 ```bash
 clj -m your-clojure-program